ResearchCodeReviewCommunity/CW2022-miniworkshop/slides/slides.md

 Principles

-- Suited for "lone coder".
+- Suited for "lone coder"
-- Short, and predictable time commitment.
+- Short, and predictable time commitment
-- Informal and low stakes.
+- Informal and low stakes
-- Accessible to beginner programmers.
+- Accessible to beginner programmers

 ::: notes